Total Coliform Groundwater Rule Reporting

 -

-What is the result of the coliform count?
+What is a high coliform count?

-A simple Coliform count test can offer a good indication of how safe and sanitary a water supply is.
 A negligible Coliform count suggests water is clean while a high Coliform count signifies the presence of disease-causing organisms.

 Get more for Total Coliform Groundwater Rule Reporting